github/training-kit/downloads/github-git-cheat-sheet.md

 ```$ git rm --cached [file]```

-Removes from version control but preserves the file locally
+Removes the file from version control but preserves the file locally

 ```$ git mv [file-original] [file-renamed]```